Quick Start Setup Guide - WAN Forwarding

 Change your DNS server addresses

-Change your DNS server address to IPs provided from the GUI.
-ScoutDNS Operates a global anycast network for performance and resiliency.
+Change your DNS server address to the IPs provided in the GUI.
+ScoutDNS operates a global Anycast network for improved performance and resiliency.

-Make sure your DNS is set to be static.
-Write down the previous DNS server information in case you wish to revert the change.
+Ensure that your DNS is set to static.
+Write down the previous DNS server information in case you need to revert the change.

-** Advanced users may try to work around your DNS settings to add their own.
-This can be fixed by creating firewall rules.
-To create firewall rules restricting DNS go here.
+**Advanced users may attempt to bypass your DNS settings by adding their own.
+You can prevent this by creating firewall rules.
+To create firewall rules that restrict DNS go here.

 Restart Machines/Clear Cache

-If your users acquire DNS from DHCP, these machines may need to reboot or reconnect to the network in order to adopt the new server settings.
+If your users obtain DNS settings via DHCP, their devices may need to be rebooted or reconnected to the network to adopt the new server settings.

-If DNS is applied via network proxy, you should clear the proxy resolver cache.
+If DNS is applied through a network proxy, you should clear the proxy resolver cache.

-To confirm your system is now using ScoutDNS resolvers, click here: verify.ScoutDNS.com.
-In some DNS proxy cases the verification check my not register even when DNS traffic is passing.
-Another option to verify is by checking the ScoutDNS Logs.
+To confirm that your system is now using ScoutDNS resolvers, click here: verify.ScoutDNS.com.
+In some DNS proxy cases, the verification check may not register, even if DNS traffic is passing.
+Alternatively, you can verify by checking the ScoutDNS logs.

 • Related Articles